Late time interacting cosmologies and the Hubble constant tension: Introduction

 As previously mentioned, the SH0ES collaboration exploits the cosmic distance ladder calibration of Type Ia Supernovae, which means that these observations do not provide a direct extraction of the Hubble parameter.
-More concretely, the SH0ES team measures the absolute peak magnitude $M_B$ of Type Ia Supernovae \emph{standard candles} and then translates these measurements into an estimate of $H_0$ by means of the magnitude-redshift relation of the Pantheon Type Ia Supernovae sample~\cite{Scolnic:2017caz}.
+More concretely, the SH0ES team~\cite{Riess:2020fzl} measures the absolute peak magnitude $M_B$ of Type Ia Supernovae \emph{standard candles} and then translates these measurements into an estimate of $H_0$ by means of the magnitude-redshift relation of the Pantheon Type Ia Supernovae sample~\cite{Scolnic:2017caz}.
 Therefore, strictly speaking, the SH0ES team does not directly extract the value of $H_0$, and there have been arguments in the literature aiming to translate the Hubble constant tension into a Type Ia Supernovae absolute magnitude tension $M_B$~\cite{Camarena:2019rmj,Efstathiou:2021ocp,Camarena:2021jlr}.
-In this regard, late-time exotic cosmologies have been questioned as possible solutions to the Hubble constant tension~\cite{Efstathiou:2021ocp,Camarena:2021jlr}, since within these scenarios, it is possible that the supernova absolute magnitude $M_B$ used to derive the low redshift estimate of $H_0$ is no longer compatible with the $M_B$ needed to fit supernovae, BAO and CMB data.